divyalaldinani/Netflix-Project/README.md

 # Netflix-Project
-I have tried to create netflix website using HTML and CSS only.
-This was only a quick plan and i didn't made further changes.
+I have tried to create Netflix website using HTML and CSS only.
+This was only a quick plan and I didn't make further changes.
 Any improvements/updates are appreciated.
+Also, all the files I have created or used are added in a branch named 'my-first-branch;.